House & Home

 File the most recent documents in the front of each folder.

-your files out regularly.
-You should maintain utility, phone, cable and
+files out regularly.
+You should maintain Utility, phone, cable and credit

-there are professionals that do nothing but this a living, their
+professionals that do nothing but this a living, their experience provides

-are four basic types of closet organization systems: long hanging,
+basic types of closet organization systems: long hanging, short hanging,

-addition to closet organization and storage systems in, many companies
+closet organization and storage systems in, many companies sell furniture to

 organization systems can range from inexpensive coated wire products to